-Why is yoga and meditation practice so powerful when someone is going through a change?
+Why are yoga and meditation practices so powerful when someone is going through a change?

 Yoga and meditation can help you to provide the consistency it takes to make that change for good, help you evolve, go deeper to find balance in your life, and make changes that truly last.